-- Program:Music Teaching and Learning
+- Program:Music Teaching & Learning

-- Division:Scholarly and Professional Studies
+- Division:Research and Scholarly Studies

 - Expertise:Music Creative Thinking and Assessment

 Peter R. Webster is currently Scholar-in-Residence at the Thornton School of Music at the University of Southern California in Los Angeles and is a Professor Emeritus of Music Education at the Bienen School of Music, Northwestern University, Evanston, Illinois.
 He holds degrees in music education from the University of Southern Maine (BS) and the Eastman School of Music, University of Rochester (MM, PhD).
 He has taught in the public schools of Maine, Massachusetts, and New York.
 Following 14 years of teaching at Case Western Reserve University in Cleveland, Ohio, he moved to Northwestern in 1988 and was there for 25 years prior to his retirement in 2012 from that school.
 His current position at USC includes half-time teaching in the Department of Music Teaching and Learning and assists the School as a Vice Dean for the Division of Scholarly and Professional Studies.
 He offers online courses for the graduate programs at the University of Florida at Gainesville.
 He assists with the music education doctoral program at Boston University.